aspect-build/aspect-cli/docs/aspect_cquery.md

 ### Options

 ```
   -h, --help         help for cquery
+  -k, --keep_going   Continue as much as possible after an error.
+While the target that failed and those that depend on it cannot be analyzed, other prerequisites of these targets can be.
 ```

 ### Options inherited from parent commands